Step 4 – Catching the Ox

 The Sixth Dharma Realm

-The central practice is mindfulness of feelings as the antidote for the five hindrances of sense desire, ill will, sloth and torpor, restlessness and anxiety, and doubt.
+The central practice of the sixth dharma realm is Mindfulness of Feelings, the second of the four foundations of mindfulness.
+This practice is the antidote for the five hindrances of sense desire, ill will, sloth and torpor, restlessness and anxiety, and doubt.

-By practicing these next four steps, we are practicing mindfulness of feelings, the second of the four foundations of mindfulness, and we reach the half-way point of the sixteen steps.
+By practicing these next four steps, we reach the half-way point of the sixteen steps.

 We practice in the human dharma realm.
 But when we master the four steps of Mindfulness of Feelings, we graduate to the dharma realm of the gods of the six lower dharma realms.

-These steps cannot be forced to happen for obvious reasons.
-Only after the practitioner has followed every instruction, including the cultivation of happiness, the practice of loving kindness, and so on, can the fourth stage of catching the ox, evolve without effort and without tension into the fifth stage of the Ox-Herding pictures, that of taming the ox.
+These steps can’t be forced to happen for obvious reasons.
+Only after we have followed every instruction, including the cultivation of happiness, the practice of loving kindness, and so on, can the fourth stage of catching the ox, evolve without effort and without tension into the fifth stage of the Ox-Herding pictures, that of taming the ox.

 Step five of sixteen- Awareness of joy